Final Fantasy VII: Scenario

 Regarding the overall theme of the game, Sakaguchi said it was "not enough to make 'life' the theme, you need to depict living and dying.
 In any event, you need to portray death".
 Consequently, Nomura proposed killing off the heroine.
 Aerith had been the only heroine, but the death of a female protagonist would necessitate a second; this led to the creation of Tifa.
 The developers decided to kill Aerith, as her death would be the most devastating and consequential.
 Kitase wanted to depict it as very sudden and unexpected, leaving "not a dramatic feeling but great emptiness", "feelings of reality and not Hollywood".
 The script for the scene was written by Nojima.
-Kitase and Nojima then planned that most of the main cast would die shortly before the final battle, but Nomura vetoed the idea because he thought it would undermine the impact of Aerith's death.
+Kitase and Nojima then planned that most of the main cast would die shortly before the final battle; Nomura vetoed the idea because he felt it would undermine the impact of Aerith's death.
 Several character relations and statuses underwent changes during development.
 Aerith was to be Sephiroth's sister, which influenced the design of her hair.
 The team then made Sephiroth a previous love interest of hers to deepen her backstory, but later swapped him with Zack.
 Vincent and Yuffie were to be part of the main narrative, but due to time constraints, they were nearly cut and eventually relegated to being optional characters.

 Nojima was charged with writing the scenario and unifying the team's ideas into a cohesive narrative, as Kitase was impressed with his earlier work on the mystery-like Heracles no Eikō III: Kamigami no Chinmoku, an entry in the Glory of Heracles series.
-To make the characters more realistic, Nojima wrote scenes in which they would occasionally argue and raise objections.
-Though this inevitably slowed down the pace of the story, it added depth to the characters.
+To make the characters more realistic, Nojima wrote scenes in which they would occasionally argue and raise objections: while this inevitably slowed down the pace of the story, it added depth to the characters.
 The graphical improvements allowed even relatively bland lines of dialogue to be enhanced with reactions and poses from the 3D character models.
 Voice acting would have led to significant load times, so it was omitted.
-A fan-made mod eventually added full voice acting to the game in 2023.
 Masato Kato wrote several late-game scenes, including the Lifestream sequence and Cloud and Tifa's conversation before the final battle.
-Initially unaffiliated with the project, Kato was called on to help flesh out some story scenes.
-Like each of the individual scenario writers, Kato, after thoroughly discussing the story with the entire project team, wrote his own scenes according to his tastes that were later approved after verifying that they were up to standards.
+Initially unaffiliated with the project, Kato was called on to help flesh out less important story scenes.
+He wrote his scenes to his own tastes without outside consultation, something he later regretted.